Tipos de arroz: el ingrediente que decide el éxito de tu paella

 Amylopectin : provides creaminess and adhesion.

-According to its amylose content, rice is classified as:
+Based on its amylose content, rice is classified as follows:

 ● Intermediate content (20-24%): tender and moist texture.
-They remain stable when chilled.
+They remain stable when cooled.

 Guys of rice used in traditional cooking

-Tancat rice , grown in former drained marsh areas, enjoys unique conditions: clean, running water, specific microclimates and exceptional terroirs.
+Tancat rices , grown in former dried-up marshland areas, enjoy unique conditions: clean, running water, specific microclimates and exceptional terroirs.

-This allows obtaining single-variety rice with DO (Designation of Origin), with:
+This allows obtaining single-varietal rices with PDO (Protected Designation of Origin), with:

 ● Homogeneous grains